vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 was ready to go jogging.
 On Monday, the reason was that I was multiplexing with meetings and other work obligations.

-## 2025-09-09 onward: skipping of various exercises in light of blood tests
+## 2025-09-09 to 2025-09-15: skipping and subsequent resumption of various exercises in light of blood tests

 On Tuesday 2025-09-09, I skipped all exercises in preparation for blood tests the next day.
 I continued skipping exercises the next day